Wesley College, Ibadan

 Wesley College of Science (founded as Wesley College on November 5, 1905) is a government controlled, co-educational, senior secondary school located in Ibadan, Oyo State.
-The school was previously called "Wesley College", a teacher training institution that churned out the likes of famous politician, elder statesman of repute, and the First Western Premier in the First Republic, Chief Obafemi Awolowo.
+The school was previously called "Wesley College", a teacher training institution that churned out the like of famous political, elder statesman of repute, and the First Western Premier in the First Republic, Chief Obafemi Awolowo.
 Currently known as Wesley College of Science, it educates senior secondary school science students in preparation for Senior School Certificate Examinations.
 According to Naij.com, it is the 6th oldest secondary school in Nigeria.